Current Openings

 Where do we work?

 ICI is located at the Masonic Institute for the Developing Brain (MIDB) at 2025 East River Parkway.
-It is accessible by shuttle from the UMN campus, but no public transportation exists.
+We have an arrangement with Lyft to provide rides between our location and campus, but there is no public transportation available.
 Parking is plentiful, and there are paid options and free on-street parking.
 There are covered spaces to lock your bike if you like to ride.

 MIDB offers many amenities, including abundant natural spaces.
 We have large kitchens that are well-supplied.
 Coffee is important at MIDB, and there are many ways to make it!
 MIDB offers numerous spots to work privately or collaborate with colleagues.